 * I find important that everybody eat the same (save for dietary restrictions) as this provides a common experience that we may all discuss all tour long.
 It is one of the benefits of such a tour, that the others may add to the experience with their comments and analysis.
 This is especially true for instance about food and wine pairing.
 For these reason, as well as because a journey like the one you are going to embark in, is a perfect opportunity to explore, I suggest that you open your mind to foods that you otherwise would not consider.

 * I also have to decide what we are all going to eat in order to pair the wines accordingly.
 In essence the tour is a roughly 2 weeks long wine dinner.

 * Since I know in advance where we are going to eat and what we could eat there, I am choosing dishes also in function of what the restaurant where we eat may have that is exceptional or rare, as well as seeking a diversity in the dishes along the duration of the our.

 * I will bring the wines for all our meals everywhere we go, save for a few meals in Paris possibly, notably on the Eiffel Tower.
-This ibecause we want to be able to taste the wines from the tour's producers as often and in as many different situations as possible.
+This is because we want to be able to taste the wines from the tour's producers as often and in as many different situations as possible.
 This means that I have to convince the restaurants that they are not going to sell us wine.
-This is the most difficult thing I do, but in exchange I offer that we all eat the same thing, save for those with dietary restrictions, and that they will they know in advance what they will serve, which given our numbers that is not negligible, also with no loss of time by the waiter trying to take the order for such a large group.
+This is the most difficult thing I do, but it helps that I speak their language, literally and figuratively.

 At this point if you have any doubt or concern, you may certainly ask me any question you have.
 You may also want then to read this review,